tjmarkham/python-stepper/README.md

 - **Direction** (the direction the stepper will move)

 and has two *optional* arguments:
-- **Speed** (definies the denominator in the waitTime equation: waitTime = 0.000001/speed.
+- **Speed** (defines the denominator in the waitTime equation: waitTime = 0.000001/speed.
 As "speed" is increased, the waitTime between steps is lowered)
 - **StayOn** (defines whether or not stepper should stay "on" or not.
 If stepper will need to receive a new step command immediately, this should be set to "True."
 Otherwise, it should remain at "False.")

 Example (3200 steps to the right):